brittanynicole7/deep-learning-challenge/README.md

 # Project Description

 ## Step 1: Preprocess the Data
-- Read in the charity_data.csb to a Pandas DataFrame and identify the targets and features for the model.
+- Read in the charity_data.csv to a Pandas DataFrame and identify the targets and features for the model.
 - Drop the EIN and NAME columns.
 - Determine the number of unique values for each column.
 - For columns that have more than 10 unique values, determine the number of data points for each unique value.